5 Local Tips For Turks & Caicos With Kids

 Lower Bight Road is home to The National Environmental Centre (NEC).
 Opened in 2007, the center does a great job of explaining the natural habitats and ecosystems of the Turks & Caicos Islands.
 My daughter especially likes the exhibits that explain sharks, snakes and other local sea creatures.

-The excellent Children’s Park across from the NEC has slides, swings and jungle gyms as well as plenty of shade for parents.
+The excellent Children’s Park at Bight Beach (top) across from the NEC has slides, swings and jungle gyms as well as plenty of shade for parents.
 You’ll find cold drinks in several nearby shops and the beach is just a few feet away.
-When we’re done on the swings and the jungle gym we cool off with a dip in Grace Bay.
+When we’re done on the swings and the jungle gym we cool off with a dip in the bay.

 2. Hit the Local Beaches